Moyes Litespeed: Operational history

 Litespeeds have placed highly in world and national competition since their introduction.
 For instance at the Australian Forbes Odyssey competition in 2001, Gerolf Heinrischs won flying a Litespeed, Litespeeds took the first four places and eight of the top ten.
 At the Flytec 2002 Championships Litespeeds captured ten of the top 25 spots.

-At the 2003 World Hang Gliding Championships, held in Brasilia, Brazil, six of the top ten pilots flew Litespeed gliders.
+At the 2003 World Hang Gliding Championships, held in Brasília, Brazil, six of the top ten pilots flew Litespeed gliders.
 The Ceara Hang Gliding Race and Rally was an invitational event held between 3–7 September 2003 and took competitors across the Brazilian state of Ceará.
 Five of the top six places went to Litespeed pilots, including first place, which went to American Curt Warren.

 At the 2005 Flytec championships Litespeeds finished in five of the top ten places.

 At the 16th FAI World Hang Gliding Championship held in August 2007 at Big Spring, Texas, USA, Litespeeds captured the first three places and captured 17 out of the top 25 places.

 In the 2007 Rob Kells Memorial competition Litespeeds took second and third place as well as seven of the top 13 places.

 The 2008 World Hang Gliding Champion, Elio Cataldi won flying a Litespeed RS 4, as did fourth-place finisher Filippo Oppicci.
 At the 2008 European Hang Gliding Championships held between 7–21 June the men's event was won by Elio Cataldi, with Tomas Weissenberger and Michael Friesenbichler second and third; the women's champion was Corinna Schwiegershausen, all of them flying the Litespeed RS 4.
 The 2008 World Women's and Rigid Hang Gliding championships held between 19 July – 2 August in Sigillo, Italy was won by Corinna Schwiegershausen of Germany flying a Litespeed.
 Second and third places were won by Francoise Dieuzeide of France and Britain's Kathleen Rigg, both also flying Lightspeeds.
 Also in 2008 Jonny Durand Jr won the Australian Gulgong Classic, flying a Litespeed RS.
 Second and third places went to Curt Warren and Blay Olmos, flying Litespeed models RS 4 and 3.5 respectively.

 In Namibia on 16 December 2008, Jean Souviron set an unofficial world record for an out-and-return flight of 350 km, between the Namib and Kalahari deserts, flying a Litespeed RS 4.